 - Booth Staff

-Let’s break down each category so that you can better understand what your expenses are.
+Let’s break down each category so that you can better understand what your trade show expenses are.

 Your exhibit costs include creating the structure, fixtures, maintenance and packing materials.
 Also included in this price is the cost to rent the exhibit, is that is the route you take.
 The typical booth space is 10×10, but you may want to increase your size for certain trade shows.
 Remember that flooring, furnishings and lighting usually cost extra, too.

 Promotional and Marketing Materials